learn-co-curriculum/dsc-data-fluency-enterprise-integrating-data/README.md

 # Data Fluency - Integrating Data and Expertise

-In an ideal world, we have the experience and expertise to understand how every single piece of data was collected for use by our team.
-We often are in situations where we must rely on the knowledge of others to help us understand the data and how to best draw insights from it.
+In an ideal world, you have the experience and expertise to understand how every single piece of data was collected for use by your team.
+However, you often are in situations where you must rely on the knowledge of others to help you understand the data and how to best draw insights from it.

 ## The importance of Subject Matter Experts